Legacy

 Check out this video by Greg Parry that discusses this topic.

-Global Services in Education is a full service education management company led by education experts.
+Global Services in Education is a full-service education management company led by education experts.
 They are proven education and business leaders who know how to set up and manage international schools in unique cultural contexts.
-GSE lead education projects from the initial idea to set up and full management.
-Kindergarten, Primary, Middle and High School, Universities and Adult education.
+GSE leads education projects from the initial idea to set up and full management, including kindergarten, Primary, Middle, and High School, Universities, and Adult education.

-School Acquisition: GSE represents investors looking to acquire schools or evaluate potential of school group expansion.
+School Acquisition: GSE represents investors looking to acquire schools or evaluate the potential of school group expansion.

 GSE Brand